As an Amazon Associate, I earn from qualifying purchases.

 Freezing

 When tomatoes are frozen (related: How to Freeze Tomatoes) and then thawed, the skin slips off easily.
 This method works best if you want to use the tomatoes for a sauce or a soup.
-I’m not a fan of using thawed tomatoes for canning because the final texture is fairly mushy.
+I’m not a fan of using thawed tomatoes for canning because the final texture is too mushy.

 Pro Tips/Recipe Notes